SuB1X-Coin/documentation/guides/wallet_upgrade.md

 [Download](https://github.com/rupaya-project/rupaya/releases) the archive with the new wallet.
 We are not covering compiling from sources in this guide to keep it short and sweet.

+### Windows and OSX GUI wallets

-For Windows and OSX, after you stop the wallet, just replace the old executable with the new one.
+For Windows and OSX, after you stop the wallet, just replace the old `qt` executable with the new one.
 Start it back and verify that the version of the wallet changed.

+### For Linux CLI wallet

-Here are the steps needed to upgrade the wallet:
+Here are the steps needed to upgrade the wallet normally used by Linux MasterNodes

-### 1. Login via SSH into the server and type the following command in the console as root:
+#### 1. Login via SSH into the server and type the following command in the console as root:

 If you are using Windows, [PuTTY](https://putty.org) is a very good SSH client that you can use to connect to a remote Linux server.

 Best to run these commands as user root to avoid having to deal with filesystem permissions.

-### 2. Check the current wallet version:
+#### 2. Check the current wallet version:
 ```
 rupaya-cli getnetworkinfo | grep subversion
 ```

-### 3. Stop the wallet service with:
+#### 3. Stop the wallet service with:
 ```
 rupaya-cli stop
 ```